poppadum/dynquee/README.md

 For testing I used a spare 19" TV running at 720p resolution.

-This project is my attempt to get a dynamic marquee working with [Recalbox].
+This project is the result of my attempts to get a dynamic marquee working with [Recalbox].

 ### Goals
 I wanted a solution which would be:

-- relatively minimal: work with Recalbox's environment, ideally needing no extra software to be installed
+- fairly lightweight: work with Recalbox's environment, ideally needing no extra software to be installed
 - flexible: allow most settings to be changed via a config file
 - reactive: change the marquee in response to user actions